Deposits with the Cashier

 These instructions relate to requirements of the Cashier, Financial Services Department.
 Departments which make direct deposits may prescribe different delivery procedures.
 This is discussed further in the section Direct Deposits.

-At least one deposit form (both copies) must be included with each delivery, as well as a return envelop (a stamped copy of the deposit form will be returned to the department).
+At least one deposit form (both copies) must be included with each delivery, as well as a return envelope (a stamped copy of the deposit form will be returned to the department).

 Financial Services Department